 Student Learning Objectives

-A vital component of the Teacher Keys and Leader Keys Effectiveness System is Student Growth and Academic Achievement.
-For teacher of tested subjects, this component consists of a student growth percentile measure.
-Tested subjects include reading, English language arts, mathematics, science, and social studies for grades 4-8 and all high school courses for which there is an End-of Course Test (EOCT).
+Student learning is the ultimate measure of the success of a teacher and an instructional leader.
+One component of the Teacher Keys Effectiveness System is Student Growth.
+For teachers of tested subjects, this component consists of a student growth percentile measure.
+Tested subjects include reading, English language arts, mathematics, science, and social studies for grades 4-8 and all high school courses for which there is an End-of-Course Test (EOCT).

 Non-tested subjects include all courses not listed as tested subjects.
 Approximately 70-75% of all teachers teach non-tested subjects for at least some portion of the instructional day.
-For teachers of non-tested subjects, this component consists of the Georgia Department of Education (GaDOE)-approved Student Learning Objectives (SLOs) utilizing district-identified achievement growth measures.
+For teachers of non-tested subjects, this component consists of the Georgia Department of Education (DOE) approved Student Learning Objectives (SLO) utilizing local education agency (LEA) identified growth measures.

 For additional information and resources related to SLOs, please visit the SLO webpage.